Team-Hypha/hypha-agent/README.md

 - `<service_name>` defines the service name tag used to identify logs and traces.
 Example: `"service1"`.
 - `<gateway_collector>` is the host address of the OTel gateway collector.
 It's an IP address and port combination.
 Example: `"192.167.1.1:3478"`.
 This is the address where the gateway collector of the Hypha backend receives logs and traces.
 - `<log_file_path>` defines the path to the file(s) containing logs output by the service. *Use an absolute file path*.
 Optionally can use \_.
 Example: `"/home/ec2-user/lab-demo/services/*/logs/*.json"`

-## Instrument your application
-1. cd into your application directory and download the Hypha instrumentation file `curl -O https://raw.githubusercontent.com/Team-Hypha/hypha-agent/main/tracing.js`
-2. To run your Node application, use `node -r tracing.js <applicationfile>.js`

 #### Install Script Explanation